Last Updated on: 8th October 2023, 07:31 pm

 While many grow them outdoors or keep them as house plants for aesthetic reasons, they’re nutritious treats for tortoise species, especially sulcata and desert tortoises.

 While gazanias don’t require fertilizer, they thrive in well-aerated soils with good drainage.
-They’re water-efficient and only need to be watered once or twice a week.
+They’re water-efficient and must only be watered once or twice a week.

-Clovers (Trifolium) are rich in proteins, making them a good addition to a tortoise’s diet.
+Clovers (Trifolium) are rich in proteins, making them an excellent addition to a tortoise’s diet.

 Nevertheless, they should only be offered in minimal amounts because too much protein can cause shell pyramiding, particularly in young or juvenile tortoises.

 Growing clovers is easy since they don’t require fertilizers to thrive.
-Like most of these plants, they only need well-drained soil and daily watering to grow.
+Like most plants, they only need well-drained soil and daily watering to grow.

 Cacti (Cactaceae) can store water in their fleshy stems, which makes them drought-resistant.